makeabilitylab/physcomp/arduino/piano.md

 There are two primary types of buzzers: magnetic and piezo.
 A magnetic buzzer operates similarly to a traditional speaker: a current driven through a coil of wire produces a magnetic field, which dynamically moves a magnetic disk resulting in a sound wave.
 A piezo buzzer is driven by voltage rather than current and is constructed out of piezoelectric material.
 This material mechanically deforms in response to applied voltages, which can be used to generate sounds.

+If you're taking one of our courses, we typically purchase piezo buzzers—either from [Adafruit](https://www.adafruit.com/product/160) ($1.35) or

 There is some debate about whether you should use a small in-series resistor with a passive piezo buzzer ([link1](https://forum.arduino.cc/index.php?topic=16088.msg117474#msg117474), [link2](https://forum.arduino.cc/index.php?topic=522576.msg3564043#msg3564043)).
 I never have.
 I've always directly wired my piezo buzzer to the Arduino pins like the wiring diagram above (and [here](https://learn.adafruit.com/adafruit-arduino-lesson-10-making-sounds/playing-a-scale)).

 ### Playing multiple tones simultaneously